Course Descriptions and Registration

 |

-Step 1: Please RANK your TOP 6 choices (1 being your first choice, 2 being your second choice etc.) Rank up to 6 in case a class(es) are not available).
+Step 1: Please RANK your TOP 8 choices (1 being your first choice, 2 being your second choice etc.) Rank up to 8 in case a class(es) is not available).
 Your 1st ranked class must be from category 1.
 And your first few classes must add up to 2.0 credits, use the generic schedule on the back side of this form to help.

 STEP 2: CIRCLE IF APPLIES TO YOU: Special Education Classes

-Special Education- IEP teacher will make referral according to student’s IEP
+Special Education- IEP teacher will make a referral according to a student’s IEP

-STEP 3: STUDENTS BRING THIS FORM WITH YOU THE DAY TOOELE JUNIOR HIGH COUNSELORS COME TO YOUR SCHOOL TO HELP YOU ENTER YOUR COURSE REQUESTS ONLINE
+STEP 4: STUDENTS, PLEASE RETURN YOUR COMPLETED COURSE REQUEST FORM TO YOUR 6TH GRADE TEACHER BEFORE YOUR SCHEDULED DAY AND TIME.
+ON YOUR SCHEDULED DAY, TOOELE JUNIOR HIGH COUNSELORS WILL COME TO YOUR SCHOOL AND HELP YOU ENTER YOUR COURSE REQUESTS ONLINE.

 Ø Please take extra time reviewing your elective choices.
 Classes and staffing decisions are made based on what you select now.
 Later class changes may be impossible.